dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/transform.rst

    Standard geometry input.

 Translation
-   Translates the geometry in the local space of the modified object.
+   Translation of the entire geometry in the local space of the modified object.

 Rotation
-   Euler rotation in local space.
+   Euler rotation in the local space of the modified object.

 Scale
-   Scale to transform the geometry in local space.
+   Scale for the geometry in the local space of the modified object.

 Properties